jurassicLizard/crypto-handler/README.md

 ## Requirements

 - C++23 compatible compiler
-- OpenSSL (1.1.1 minimum - more recent versions recommended) (older openSSL implementations are vulnerable and insecure use a more recent version)
+- OpenSSL (1.1.1 minimum - more recent versions recommended) (older openSSL implementations are vulnerable and insecure and are not recommended for use)
 - CMake build system

 ## Installation